aistabci/abci-docs/en/docs/tips/modules-removed-and-alternatives.md

 # Modules removed and alternatives

 At the start of FY2022, we reconfigured the modules provided by ABCI.
-Software that is no longer supported due to reconfiguration has been removed from Environment Modules.
+Software that is no longer supported due to reconfiguration has been removed from the latest Environment Modules.

 If you want to use the removed modules, please refer to the FAQ [How to use previous ABCI Environment Modules](../faq.md#q-how-to-use-previous-abci-environment-modules).